paramatma007/OtoolAnalyze/README.md

 ## otool_analyze

-This script is developed to help us perform Reverse Engineering of an iOS application, specifically in static analysis of an IPA file for detecting common security misconfigurations.
+This script is developed to help us perform Reverse Engineering of an iOS application, specifically the static analysis of an IPA file for detecting common security misconfigurations.
 We can complete a small portion of a very complex area in Cyber Security through this script - iOS Application Penetration Testing.
-This script performs the following checks:
+Following checks are performed by the script:
 1. Address Space Layout Randomization (ASLR)
 2. Stack Smashing Protection
 3. Automatic Reference Counting (ARC)